Godwin-Chacko/London-e-commerce-analysis/README.md

 **Data cleaning**

-During the data cleaning process, I identified 9,956 duplicate entries in the original Excel dataset.
+-During the data cleaning process, I identified 9,956 duplicate entries in the original Excel dataset.
 To ensure the integrity and accuracy of the analysis, these duplicates were removed.
 As a result, the initial total of 536,350 entries was reduced to 526,394 entries.
 This step was crucial for maintaining the validity and reliability of the insights derived from the data.

 **Refund rate**
-Some refunds do not have matching sales records in the dataset, these refunds are excluded from the refund rate calculations since they skew the rate above 100%
+-Some refunds do not have matching sales records in the dataset, these refunds are excluded from the refund rate calculations since they skew the rate above 100%

-Refunds for products below 20 orders were excluded to ensure adequate sample size
+-Refunds for products below 20 orders were excluded to ensure adequate sample size